About the Group

 Mobile App to Improve Maternal & Infant Outcomes

 A*STAR, NUS, National University Hospital

 RCT of a holistic, multi-domain intervention to deliver adaptive parenting advice to improve maternal & infant physical and mental health outcomes

 The principal investigator is Jon Huang, whose expertise is in reproductive, perinatal, and pediatric epidemiology; formal causal inference; and the integration of molecular biomarkers in causal mediation analyses.
 His broader interests are in the role of these methods in the production of scientific knowledge and, in turn, informing clinical and public health policy (personal website).

 He trained in epidemiology, biostatistics, and public health genetics at the University of Washington (Seattle, USA) and completed a postdoc at McGill University (Montreal, Canada).
 He has published in leading journal including JAMA Pedatrics and Nature Communications and has been recognized by leading bodies including an American Journal of Epidemiology Papers of the Year (2016).
 He has given invited lectures widely including in the U.S., E.U., and Singapore and hosted several data science-related workshops.
-His research is funded by competitive grants from the Singapore NMRC.
+His research is funded by competitive grants from the Singapore NMRC and BMRC.